 Looking for the best new movies to see this June?
-The summer blockbuster season kicks into high gear with big hitters like Ocean’s 8 and Jurassic World: Fallen Kingdom dropping.
-Other high profile releases to look forward to include Disney’s A Wrinkle in Time and more local fare by way of Buyer Beware.
+The summer blockbuster season rolls on with big hitters like The Incredibles 2 and Mission: Impossible – Fallout.
+Other high profile releases to look forward to include Dwayne Johnson’s Hong Kong-set Skyscraper and more local fare by way of House of the Rising Sons.
 Read on to see what else is coming to the big screen in June.

 Best new movies this month